alchemyplatform/nft-api-example/README.md

 console.log(firstPage.ownedNfts);
 ```

-### Fetch all the NFTs that belong to an address filtered by a particular contract/collection.
+### (Individual Collection View) Fetch all the NFTs that belong to an address filtered by a particular contract/collection.

 Fetches paginated list of NFT's owned by the given address only for the given collection.
 This function is practically the same as getNFTsForOwner but allows you to only fetch NFTs for the user that belong to a particular collection.
 For instance if you have rendered the NFTs from getNFTsForOwner and allowed the user to tap into the collection, then you may want to only render NFTs for that particular collection for the user.